Srinivas26k/Streamlit-Srinivas/README.md

 - Thanks to the OpenRouter API team for providing access to advanced LLM models.
 - Thanks to the Streamlit community for continuous support and inspiration.
 ```

----

-### Explanation

-- **Overview & Architecture:**
-  The README explains the project, architecture (with a Mermaid node graph), and tech stack.

-- **Usage Instructions:**
-  Steps to clone, install, and run the app are provided.

-- **Contribution and Social Links:**
-  The section includes the social links and acknowledgments exactly as you provided.

-Customize the repository URL and any additional details as needed.
-Enjoy sharing your project on GitHub!